Health insurance in Virginia

 Now that Medicaid has been expanded, total enrollment in Medicaid and CHIP in Virginia is 47 percent higher than it was in late 2013, whereas it had only grown by about 8 percent as of 2018 (prior to expansion taking effect).

-As of 2019, there were more than 264,000 people receiving premium subsidies in the Virginia exchange.
-The subsidies averaged nearly $598/month, making coverage affordable for people who would otherwise not be able to afford it.
+As of 2019, there were more than 264,000 people receiving premium subsidies in the Virginia health insurance marketplace.
+The subsidies averaged nearly $598/month, making medical insurance coverage affordable for people who would otherwise not be able to afford it.

 As of late 2019, there were 1,522,606 people enrolled in Medicare in Virginia Medicare.
-That’s about 17.6 percent of the state’s population, which is roughly the same as the percentage of the US population enrolled in Medicare.
+That’s about 18 percent of the state’s population, which is roughly the same as the percentage of the U.S. population enrolled in Medicare.